evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/socket.rst

       For best match with hardware and network realities, the value of  *bufsize* should be a relatively small power of 2, for example, 4096.

-   .. versionchanged:: 3.5
-      If the system call is interrupted and the signal handler does not raise an exception, the method now retries the system call instead of raising an :exc:`InterruptedError` exception (see :pep:`475` for the rationale).

 .. method:: socket.recvfrom(bufsize[, flags])